alaminedione/petit-rice/README.md

 </div>

-This repository contains my personal Linux configuration for Hyprland and Sway.
-My goal for this configuration is to provide a modern, beautiful, productive, and simple workflow with extensive theme support, making it very easy to configure your own themes.
+The main reason I created this configuration is to make my system easily reproducible.
+I particularly enjoy minimalist, clean, and highly productive setups.
+This repository reflects my desire for an environment that is simple to replicate, while remaining elegant and efficient.

 I've created a script (`install.sh`) that allows for a quick installation of my work environment, as well as backup and restoration capabilities.